Restif1975/bel-compiler/README.md

 This compact form is called bytecode, as each instruction is represented by a byte (octet), an integer between 0 and 255.

-This intermediate code can then be executed in Emacs by a bytecode interpreter.
+This intermediate code can then be executed in Emacs by a bytecode interpreter (written in C).
 This is the runtime environment.

 ## Requirements